-Case-Mead's commercial ground floor has been the home of many shops and restaurants over the years, and it is currently home to Nico Bella's Restaurant, a classic Italian eatery frequented by many.
-The top floors of the property previously housed offices and boast abundant natural light and views of the city.
-Paolino Properties previously housed their offices in the building for many years, relocating to 100 Westminster Street in late 2014.
+Case-Mead's commercial ground floor has been the home of many shops and restaurants over the years, and the top floors of the property previously housed offices and boast abundant natural light and views of the city.
+Paolino Properties housed their offices in the building for many years, relocating to 100 Westminster Street in late 2014.

-In response to the growing residential need in downtown Providence, Paolino Properties has begun renovating 76 Dorrance to create 44 micro-loft apartments in the heart of the city.
-These micro-lofts are efficiently designed to offer residents an extremely functional and sophisticated space.
-High-end finishes and appliances, such as lacquered cabinetry and quartz counter tops, provide a sense of luxury in every unit.
+In response to the growing residential need in downtown Providence, Paolino Properties has begun renovating 76 Dorrance to create 44 microloft, studio, and one bedroom apartments in the heart of the city.
+The Case-Mead Lofts are efficiently designed to offer residents an extremely functional and sophisticated space.
+High-end finishes and appliances, such as custom cabinetry and quartz counter tops, provide a sense of luxury in every unit.
 Each unit offers a full kitchen, built-in wardrobe, washer/dryer unit, walk-in shower and large windows looking out over the city.

 State of the art energy saving appliances, fully furnished, TVs included!
 Enter and exit with your iPhone!
 Washer/dryer in the unit!

 Bathrooms are spacious!

 Built in cabinets!

 Perfect to go to classes quickly!